awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

            public static void DisplayMovieItem(AmazonDynamoDBClient client, string year, string title) {
-               // Create Primitives for the HASH and RANGE portions of the primary key Primitive hash = new Primitive(year, true);
+               // Create primitives for the HASH and RANGE portions of the primary key Primitive hash = new Primitive(year, true);
                Primitive range = new Primitive(title, false);